architolk/fm-synth/doc/fmsynthesis/README.md

 ![](Wave_F14.png)

 The wave above is from the excel and because the resolution is only 360 point, you can't actually see the "noise" part very accurately.
-Using Octave, we can plot a graph that looks a bit better.
+Using Octave, we can plot a graph that looks a bit better (see [feedback.m](feedback.m) for the script).

 ![](WaveO_F14.png)